Current as of July 2019 | Download print version (in PDF)

 NPOs and registered charities are not subject to income tax.
 Additionally, Canada recognizes a statutory list of organizations which are not technically "charities," but which are treated as such for the purpose of giving tax relief for donations.
 Together with charities, these listed organizations are collectively known as "qualified donees."
 Neither NPOs nor qualified donees are subject to income taxation of any sort.
 They may be subject to property taxes and may have to register for Goods and Services Tax/Harmonized Sales Tax (GST/HST) purposes, however.

 In addition to being qualified donees, as of January 1, 2012, most organizations must be listed by the Canada Revenue Agency (CRA) to be able to give charitable receipts.
 The listing may be found on the CRA website.

 Individuals are entitled to a tax credit (as opposed to a deduction) for contributions to qualified donees.
-Since January 1, 2013, there has been an extra, one-time tax credit bonus for first-time donors who give up to $1,000 in one year.
-(This extra credit will cease to be available after 2018.)
-Corporations, however, receive a tax deduction for their donations to qualified donees.
+From January 1, 2013, through the end of 2018, there was also an extra, one-time tax credit bonus for first-time donors who gave up to $1,000 in one year.
+Corporations, by contrast, receive a tax deduction for their donations to qualified donees.

 3. Other Tax and Fiscal Provisions

 Canada has a 5 percent federal tax known as the Goods and Services Tax (GST), however the GST does not apply to foreign grants.
 Moreover, while charities and NPOs are subject to the GST regime, there are many potentially applicable exemptions.
 With regard to customs duties, there are no particular exemptions for charities or NPOs.
 Real property taxes, which are part of provincial and/or municipal jurisdiction, are applied on a haphazard basis depending upon the jurisdiction.

 II.
 Applicable Laws